 3.5.2.
-Workshop:
+Workshop

 Compulsory participation on the Faculty Plagiarism Integrity Module (PGWIM) - Professional Communication 771 or acceptable and approved equivalent is required.
-All required students should complete the online course by the date indicated in Appendix A of their 1st year of PG registration.
+All required students (full time and part time) should complete the online course by the date indicated in Appendix A of their 1st year of PG registration.